Patient meeting with doctor

 AHFIRM Logo

-We are currently conducting a Phase 2b study (AHFIRM) in subjects with Alcohol-associated Hepatitis to evaluate saFety and effIcacy of LaRsucosterol (DUR-928) treatMent.
+We have completed a Phase 2b study (AHFIRM) in subjects with Alcohol-associated Hepatitis to evaluate saFety and effIcacy of LaRsucosterol treatMent (NCT04563026).

-AHFIRM is a randomized, double-blind, placebo-controlled trial targeting more than 60 clinical trial sites across the US, Europe, UK, and Australia.
+AHFIRM was a randomized, double-blind, placebo-controlled trial conducted at more than 60 clinical trial sites across the U.S., EU, U.K., and Australia.

 Expanded Access Policy